Book early – our popular 90 minute guided programs fill quickly!

 Have you heard about social stories?
 With help from the Canucks Autism Network, we’ve developed visual schedules for our guided programs to help all students prepare for more engaged learning.

 Browse through our programs below to find the right fit for your class.

 +-NEW!
 Tour of the Tropics at Bloedel Conservatory

 Under the dome of the Conservatory, students experience the lush tropics and the plants and animals that call the rainforest home.
 Starting with a scavenger hunt, students journey around the tropics with a guide to learn about adaptations, meet amazing birds, and discover the ways humans use plants from the tropics in their everyday lives.

 Available: Oct-Nov, Apr-Jun

-Foster the young biologists in your students, encouraging them to explore nature through focused observation, playful learning games, and collaborative outdoor activities.
+Foster the young biologists in your students by encouraging them to explore nature through focused observation, playful learning games, and collaborative outdoor activities.
 As they explore seasonal highlights in the Garden, students identify key parts and functions of plants, play the maple leaf match-up, make earth art, and more!

 Available: Oct-Nov, Apr-Jun

 Within the tranquil beauty of VanDusen exists a complex and intimately-connected ecosystem.
-Investigate how native plants interact with other organisms in BC’s environment, exploring interdependence hands-on with focused observation and basic tools.
-Students unearth the vital role decomposers play during a soil search, as well as collaborate to construct a food web.
+Students investigate how native plants interact with other organisms in BC’s environment – exploring interdependence with focused observation and basic tools.
+Students unearth the vital role decomposers play through a soil search and collaborate to construct a food web.

 Hidden beneath the surface of VanDusen’s ponds and streams is a diverse world of beautiful and strange life.
-Students learn about and explore the aquatic environment, use nets to dip below the surface and identify the creatures they find.
-Students will also seek out the plants and animals that make their homes along the pond’s edge.
+Students explore the aquatic environment, use nets to dip below the surface, and identify the creatures they find.
+Students also seek out the plants and animals that make their homes along the pond’s edge.